-Worldwide, an estimated 58 million elementary-age children are not enrolled in school.
-Through age 15, that increases to 120 million.
-And in spite of progress over recent decades, many children in school do not achieve functional literacy and numeracy skills due to overcrowded classes, lack of supplies, teachers who need more training, or disruption due to disasters and prolonged crises.
+Worldwide, an estimated 260 million children, adolescents, and youths weren’t in school in 2020.
+And more than 100 million youths were illiterate, as of 2019 data.
+Despite progress over recent decades, many children in school do not achieve functional literacy and numeracy skills due to overcrowded classes, lack of supplies, teachers who need more training, or disruption due to disasters and prolonged crises like the coronavirus pandemic.

 Pray for an end to the generational cycle of illiteracy and poverty.